-Good Standing: After satisfactorily completing the first nine hours a student must maintain a grade point average of at least 3.25 throughout the remainder of their graduate program.
+Good Standing: A student must maintain a grade point average of at least 3.25 throughout his/her graduate program.
 Only a grade of C or better will be counted as successful completion of a course for the graduate program.
-A grade of D or less will be counted in the cumulative GPA but must be repeated.
+A grade of D or less will be counted in the cumulative GPA.
+A student must have a cumulative 3.25 GPA in order to graduate.

 Probation: A student who fails to maintain the required average will be placed on "academic probation."
-In order to remain in the graduate program the student must reestablish the grade point average of 3.25 during the next semester of enrollment.
+In order to remain in the graduate program, the student must reestablish the cumulative grade point average of 3.25 during the next semester of enrollment.